Delta-Wye Transformer Connections: A Visual Guide

 The “Wye” Secondary: Creating a Usable 480V/277V or 208V/120V System

 The wye-connected secondary is the workhorse of commercial electrical systems.
-By connecting one end of each of the three secondary windings to a common point, it establishes a stable neutral reference.
+By connecting one end of each of the three secondary windings to a common point, it establishes a neutral reference.
 This is the feature that makes delta-wye so valuable.

 This connection creates two distinct, usable voltages: